alvacat/careers-research-for-an-interview/README.md

 ## People Research

 If you have more than one interviewer, research all of them.
-Researching your interviewer enables you to learn who they are as a person first and also aim to develop a rapport/connection with them as soon as you walk in the door.
+Researching your interviewer enables you to learn who they are as a person first, and also aim to develop a rapport/connection with them as soon as you walk in the door/enter the interview.

 Keep an eye out for the following:

-- Similar backgrounds (hometown/state, alma mater, degree, previous employers)
+- Similar backgrounds (hometown/state, alma mater, degree, previous employers or industry)
 - Technologies they build with
 - Mutual connections